AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 >
 >Because ISPs are obliged to continuously develop new sophisticated filtering techniques to protect their customers from spammers, email deliverability is characterized by ever-changing criteria and rules.
 Make sure you refer to the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html) which is regularly updated.

+### Deliverability rate

+The deliverability rate is the number of messages that hit the recipients’ inboxes compared to the number of messages that were delivered.

+With Adobe Campaign, the deliverability rate depends on numerous factors, particularly:

+* Correct configuration of your instances: contact your Adobe representative for assistance.
+* Legitimate network configuration: see [this section](../../sending/using/optimize-delivery.md#network-config) and [Domain setup and strategy](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#domain-setup-and-strategy).
+* Your IP address reputation: see [IP strategy](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#ip-strategy).
+* Quality of the addresses targeted
+* Low complaints and hard bounce rates
+* Your message content: see [Controlling email content](../../sending/using/control-email-content.md).
+* Message authentication (SPF, DKIM, DMARC): see [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#authentication).
+* Sender reputation: to learn how main ISPs evaluate a sender reputation, see [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/internet-service-provider-specifics/overview.html).

 ## Campaign deliverability tools {#deliverability-tools}

-Adobe Campaign provides a number of tools designed to help with deliverability:
+Adobe Campaign provides a number of tools designed to help with deliverability.
 <!-->
 * [Delivery best practices](../../sending/using/delivery-best-practices.md)
 * [Personalizing the sender name](../../designing/using/personalization.md#personalizing-the-sender)